yukoba/nd4j/getstarted.md

 Running a clean install on ND4J, Canova and Deeplearning4j, in that order, is a good way to get the most recent bug fixes and features.

-## <a id="devtools">Linux Dev Tools for C</a>
+## <a id="devtools">Dev Tools for C on Windows & Linux</a>

-To compile certain ND4J dependencies on a Linux OS, you will need to install certain dev tools for C. Ubuntu and Centos users will need to follow two separate sets of instructions:
+To compile certain ND4J dependencies on Windows or a Linux OS, you will need to install certain dev tools for C.

+###Windows

+Windows users may need to install [Visual Studio Community 2013](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx), which is free.
+You will need to add its path to your PATH environment variable manually.
+The path will look something like this: *C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\bin*

+Type "cl" into your CMD.
+You may get a message informing you that certain .dll files are missing.
+Make sure that typed "cl" your VS/IDE folder is in the path (see above).

+###Linux

+With Linux, Ubuntu and Centos users will need to follow two separate sets of instructions:

 ###Ubuntu